htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

 To see how well the keyboard daemon is working, review the log for the daemon and look for successful connections to the X server.
-If there are none, the *condor_kbdd* is unable to connect to the machine’s X server.
+If there are none, the *condor_kbdd* is unable to connect to the machine's X server.

 Configuring The HTCondorView Server
 -----------------------------------